 Directions

-1. Heat olive oil in a pan over medium heat, adding the chopped onion.
-Sauté until translucent.
+1. Heat olive oil over medium heat and add the chopped onion.
+Cook until it looks see-through.

-2. Stir in the minced garlic and cook for another minute, being careful not to burn it.
+2. Add garlic and stir for another minute.
+Be careful not to burn it.

-4. Serve the marinara sauce over your choice of cooked pasta, adding fresh basil or grated cheese if desired.
+4. Serve over cooked pasta, top with fresh basil or cheese if you like.

 Tips & Advice